+Most people first heard about cryptocurrencies in late 2017 when Bitcoin and other cryptocurrencies experienced a phenomenal price increase.
 Suddenly, all mainstream media outlets wanted a piece of the action.
-Without much to go on, they started using terms like cryptocurrency, digital cash or token interchangeably, not understanding how confusing it all was to the average viewer.
+Without much to go on, they started using terms like cryptocurrency, digital cash, or token interchangeably, not understanding how confusing it all was to the average viewer.
 But what is a cryptocurrency?
 Now that the mania has calmed down, we have time to improve our understanding of this space.

 Despite the scepticism of some established business leaders like Bill Gates or Warren Buffett, cryptocurrencies are here to stay, and we’d be foolish to ignore them purely on the advice of those they threaten.
 In this article, we’ll define what a cryptocurrency is, look at the technology that supports it, and identify the different types of cryptocurrencies out there.

-Before we dive into cryptocurrencies, let’s revise the concept of blockchain technology.
+When talking about cryptocurrencies and what is a cryptocurrency, it’s important to understand the concept of blockchain technology.
 Blockchain is the underlying technology powering cryptocurrencies.
-It’s used to create, update and maintain a decentralised, trusted ledger of transactions which occur within a network.
+It’s used to create, update, and maintain a decentralised, trusted ledger of transactions which occur within a network.
 This network is made up of independently-owned nodes that use a cryptographic protocol to validate transactions in a cryptocurrency.

 The protocol rewards accuracy in a way that ensures the data entered into the ledger cannot be wrong or subject to changes.
 It is immutable, secure, and completely transparent.
-Blockchain technology makes it possible to trust the information kept on that ledger without having to rely on a central institution.
+Blockchain technology makes it possible to trust the information kept on that ledger without having to rely on a central institution like a bank.
 A lot of the hype surrounding cryptos comes mostly from the fact that virtually our entire economy does, in fact, rely on centralised institutions which guarantee trust in the whole system.

 The best method of identifying the difference between an independent cryptocurrency and a token is to ask the question: Is this crypto independent from other platforms or does a pre-existing blockchain support it?